wellcometrust/daily-art/README.md

 # Daily Wellcome Art

-An API to deliver a daily dosis of art from the Wellcome Collection.
+An API to deliver a daily art work from the Wellcome Collection.

 ### Quickstart
 To run standalone: